rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

     Criteria significance majority in brakets
     Execution time: 0.026 sec.
     *****************************************
+   >>> from linearOrders import IteratedBpvCondorcetWinnersRanking
+   >>> cr = IteratedBpvCondorcetWinnersRanking(g)
-   >>> ranking
+   >>> cr.condorcetRanking
     ['p2','p6','p5','p4','p9','p3','p7','p1','p8']

 The criteria significance majorities for each choice are indicated in brakets (see Lines 6-14).
-The *ReturnRanking* parameter provides the resulting linear ranking of the decision alternatives.
+The choice recommendation makes apparent a linear ranking which may be computed with the :py:class:`linearOrders.IteratedBpvCondorcetWinnersRanking` class (see Lines 19 and 21).

-In the performance heatmap shown in :numref:`condorcetWinnersHeatmap` using the previously returned ranking, we may verify the criteria significance majorities computed with the help of the epistemic fusion operators for each alternative.
+In the performance heatmap shown in :numref:`condorcetWinnersHeatmap` using the previous *cr.condorcetRanking*, we may verify the quality of this ranking.

->>> g.showHTMLPerformanceHeatmap(ranking,Correlations=True,colorLevels=5)
+>>> g.showHTMLPerformanceHeatmap(cr.condorcetRanking,Correlations=True,colorLevels=5)

 .. figure:: condorcetWinnersHeatmap.png
    :name: condorcetWinnersHeatmap